API Documentation

 Response paging

-As a large number of results may be available the number returned can be controlled using a limit query parameter.
-If not specified the default limit is 30.
+The number of results that are returned can be controlled using a limit query parameter, up to a maximum value of 1000.
+Please use the smallest value that your application needs.
+If not specified, the default value is 30.

 An offset into the result set can also be specified using an offset query parameter.
 If not specified the default offset is zero.
 For example, the following URL returns the third page of driver information containing ten entries per page: